chicklets921/MMM-SooLocks/README.md

 On a failed fetch the module will retry using exponential backoff.
 Progress messages such as "Retry 2/3 in 120s..." will be displayed on the frontend while

-waiting between attempts.
-After `maxRetries` attempts the module stops retrying until the next scheduled refresh.

-This is the only config setup for now.
-More features may be added in the future.

 ## Update to new versions

 Assuming `~/MagicMirror` is the directory where you installed MagicMirror².